Buying Stocks Without a Broker

 The Takeaway

 While there are some advantages to using a traditional full-service broker to purchase stocks, you don’t necessarily need one in order to invest.
-There are a few different ways to buy stock without a broker, including using an online brokerage account.
+However, if you don’t feel comfortable doing it yourself, you can speak with a financial professional for guidance.

 SoFi Invest®